3 Enlightened Reasons to Always Be Wrong

 If we come up with a flawless, rock-solid line of reason, impervious to debate, we’re just going to make them mad for proving them wrong.
 Let them be wrong.
 Who cares?

+Does it matter if they’re incorrect but think they’re right?
 Nobody has to know, but you and me.
 We’ll keep it our little secret.
-We can just let them think they’re right, let them be wrong and just not mention it.
+We can just let them think they’re right, let them be wrong, and just not mention it.
 That is allowed.

 Sure, winning an argument feels good in the short term.
-The very short term.
+In the very short term.
 Until we realize the other person is mad at us for-like-ever for calling them dumb.
 Or, since we’re so dumb, they don’t ever really listen to another thing we say.

 No matter how right you are, you will never be right.
 It’s not even worth it.